Thinking Differently About the Employer-Employee Relationship

 “I’ll submit the completed report by Thursday at 3 PM with all use-of-force case summaries included.”

-Clarity removes ambiguity and gives both the employee and supervisor a common standard for follow-up.
+Clarity removes ambiguity and provides both the employee and the employer with a common standard for follow-up.

 A real promise requires understanding and acceptance.